 - Other details associated with the object.

 Generally, photographs and historical documents are better suited for the Prince Edward County Archives.
-If you are interested in donating an artifact, please make an appointment with the Curator in advance.
+If you are interested in donating an artifact, please make an appointment with staff in advance.
 The acceptance or refusal of an artifact is at the discretion of the Curator.
 Tax receipts can be issued for artifact donations; however the artifact must have accompanying documentation verifying its current value from a reputable appraiser or expert.
 Once an artifact has been donated and a gift form signed, a transfer of ownership has been completed.
 Donors cannot request the return of donated artifacts.
 Donors absolutely and unconditionally give the property to the museum, after which the objects may be displayed, loaned, reproduced, retained or disposed of in such a manner as the museum may deem in its best interests.
 This is explicitly stated on the museums’ gift form.
 The museums have thousands of objects in their collections.
 Donating an artifact does not necessarily mean it will be on display.
 Typically, a museum exhibits 10% of their collections at any given time.

 Financial donations help to maintain day-to-day operations, programs, exhibitions and special projects at the County Museums.
 Your contribution will not only benefit the museum sites, but all museum visitors and Prince Edward County as a whole.